EUDAT-Training/B2SHARE-Training/B_Request_and_Metadata_Reference_Guide.md

 >>> import requests
 ```

+A request can be a `GET` or `POST`.
+No other HTTP request methods are currently supported.

 ### Request methodology in Python
 Each request by default needs at least one parameter, the URL pointing to the object of which the information is requested.
 In addition, several optional parameters can be added providing for example authentication information, request header and verification.